RohanAlexander/telling_stories_with_data/_book/index.md

 This book is structured around six parts: I) Foundations, II) Communication, III) Acquisition, IV) Preparation, V) Modelling, and VI) Enrichment.

 Part I -- Foundations -- begins with Chapter \@ref(telling-stories-with-data), which provides an overview of what I am trying to achieve with this book and why you should read it.
 Chapter \@ref(drinking-from-a-fire-hose) provides some worked examples.
 The intention of these is that you can experience the full workflow recommended in this book without worrying too much about the specifics of what is happening.
 That workflow is: plan, simulate, acquire, model, and communicate.
 It is normal to not follow everything in this chapter, but you should go through it, typing out and executing the code yourself.
 If you only have time to read one chapter of this book, then I recommend that one.
 Chapter \@ref(r-essentials) goes through some essential tasks in R, which is the statistical programming language used in this book.
 It is more of a reference chapter, and you may find yourself returning to it from time to time.
-And Chapter \@ref(workflow) introduces some key tools used in the workflow that I advocate.
-These are things like using the command line, R Markdown, R Projects, Git and GitHub, using R in practice, and developing research questions.
+And Chapter \@ref(workflow) introduces some key tools for reproducibility used in the workflow that I advocate.
+These are things like using the command line, R Markdown, R Projects, Git and GitHub, and using R in practice.

 Part II -- Communication -- considers three types of communication: written, static, and interactive.
 Chapter \@ref(on-writing) details the features that quantitative writing should have and how to go about writing a crisp, technical, paper.
 Static communication in Chapter \@ref(static-communication) introduces features like graphs, tables, and maps.
 Interactive communication in Chapter \@ref(interactive-communication) covers aspects such as websites, web applications, and maps that can be manipulated.